Enumeration Reducibility in Closure Spaces with Applications to Logic and Algebra: Introduction

-Roughly speaking, a set $A$ is enumeration reducible to a set $B$, if an enumeration of $A$ can be obtained from any enumeration of $B$.
-We will see that this concept is of great interest in algebra for objects given by presentations, like groups.
-We know for example that for every enumeration degree $d$, there exists a finitely generated group for which the word problem has enumeration degree $d$ (the reduction is actually stronger, Dobritsa \cite[Theorem 2.4]{Belegradek}, see also \cite{Ziegler1}) or that enumeration reducibility characterizes when a group $G$ can be embedded into a group that is finitely presentend over a group $H$ (C.F.
+Roughly speaking, a set $A$ is enumeration reducible \cite{FriedbergRogers,Odifreddi2} to a set $B$, if an enumeration of $A$ can be obtained in some effective way from any enumeration of $B$.
+It is not surprising that this concept has an important role here, as it already has been applied successfully, in particular in the context of groups.
+We know for example that for every enumeration degree $d$, there exists a finitely generated group for which the word problem has enumeration degree $d$ (the reduction is actually stronger, Dobritsa \cite[Theorem 2.4]{Belegradek}, see also \cite{Ziegler1}) or that enumeration reducibility characterizes, given a group $H$, when a group $G$ can be embedded into a group that is finitely presented over $H$ (C.F.
 Miller, see \cite[Chapter 6]{HigmanScott}).
 This notion has also been used in a more general context by Belegradek \cite{Belegradek2}, and our first easy propositions about presentations are reflected in this article.

 We note in passing that various other reductions have been used in conjunction with algebraic objects, in particular quasi-reducibility \cite{DFN} and Ziegler-reducibility \cite{Ziegler2}.
 However many of our theorems have converses (see in particular Theorem~\ref{thm:conv}) which suggest enumeration-reducibility is indeed the right notion in our context.